 On the Basic Search screen, enter your search terms (the words you want to search for) and press the Enter key or click the Search button.
 In the example below, we are searching for the words LEED building:

-On the Search Results page, you will see how many articles were found near the top of the screen (1,105 in the example below):
+On the Search Results page, you will see how many articles were found at the top of the results list (1,484 in the example below):

 Each result lists the author and title of the article, the magazine or journal in which the article was published, the date on which the article was published, and the pages on which the article appeared.
 This is called an article citation.